 General information.
 On achieving several new levels you’ll get access to new talent ‘Tiers’.
 Talents may have different effect on abilities: add new features, replace old ones, modify passively different effects and spells.
 Talents can be changed in Sanctuaries or any recreational zones.
 However, if you don’t have any of those places nearby you can use the Codex of the Tranquil Mind which allows you to switch channels within a minute.
 You can’t change talents in combat.
 You can’t change a talent if the talent you’ve picked in the last Tier is on Cooldown.
 You’ll have to wait until it’s restored first.

 Tier 1.
 Lvl 15

 - Twist of Fate.
 Healing any allies with below 35% Health increases all your damage dealing and healing by 20%.

 - Castigation.
 Penance, over its active time, sends an additional charge of light energy.

-* Your default choice would be Twist of Fate as the most efficient talent in both raids and Mythic+.
+* Schism is used by default as the most effective talent in raids and mythic+.